openenergymonitor/guide/source/setup/remote.markdown

 - Inputs from emonPi should be visible on the Inputs page
 - Log Inputs to Feeds in the same way as [Local Emoncms Logging](/setup/local)

-*If no appear in Emoncms.org emonHub.log on `emonHub` page of Local Emoncms for debugging*

 ***